Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.location`

-The location to deploy the Private Endpoint to.
+The location to deploy the private endpoint to.

 - Required: No
 - Type: string